 - Voicegain Platform loads the YES/NO grammar, starts recognition, and then starts playing the "Are you happy?" prompt.
 The reason we start recognition at the same time we start playing the prompt is because this allows users to barge-in with the response.

-- User's spoken response is matched to the grammars and based on the match assigned utterance and corresponding semantic tag.
+- User's spoken response is matched to the grammars and based on the match is assigned an utterance and a corresponding semantic tag.
 Values of the recognition are passed to the webhook using another PUT request.

 - The Application logic notes the response and then instructs Voicegain platform in response to disconnect the the call after saying "Goodbye".